digirati-co-uk/iiif-manifest-editor/docs/user-testing/001-combined-intro.md

 A modification in surgical scissors
 ```

-Give your Manifest a _Description_, in English.
+Give your Manifest a _Summary_, in English.

 ```
 By Fabrizj, Paolo, 1806-1859.
 13 pages, 1 unnumbered folded plate : illustrations ; 23 cm